ecourtial/gmg/README.md

 The developer who want to use this application is free to develop it's own front app connected through the REST endpoints, it is a classic.
 You can create a classy shiny state of the art front app or just a basic one using only one part of the features the back-end offers.

-However, I developed my own front app, available here (you can see my running version here), using PHP 8.1 and Symfony.
-However, it does not include the support for all the features given by the back application.
+However, I developed my own front app, available [here](https://github.com/ecourtial/gmg-front), using PHP 8.1 and Symfony.
+You can use it if you don't have specific needs.
+Note: it does not include the support for all the features given by the back application.

 ## Utilization